Out ofMany... One

 We recognize Native American peoples as traditional stewards of this land.
 Many Native American people remain displaced from their homeland, yet are still actively engaged in cultural revitalization and resource protection.
 We encourage each person who visits to think about what it means to occupy this space.
 We honor the First Nations, celebrate their culture and heritage and choose to pay respect to the struggles of their journey; both past and present.

-We live, work and recreate on the unceded land of the Nuwuvi (Southern Paiute), Pauite Indian Tribe of Utah, Kaibab band of Paiute Indians, Nüwüwü (Chemehuevi), Pipa Aha Macav (Mojave), Hualapai, Kwatsáan (Quechan), Xawiƚƚ kwñchawaay (Cocopah), and Yavapai Apache peoples.
+We live, work and recreate on the unceded land of the Nuwuvi (Southern Paiute), Pauite Indian Tribe of Utah, Kaibab band of Paiute Indians, Nüwüwü (Chemehuevi), Pipa Aha Macav (Mojave), Hualapai, Kwatsáan (Quechan), Xawiƚƚ kwñchawaay (Cocopah), and Yavapai-Apache Nations peoples.

 We acknowledge these Native American communities, their tribal elders both past and present, as well as future generations.

 Desert Adventures also acknowledges that the land was founded upon exclusions and erasures of many indigenous peoples, including those along the Colorado River corridor and the Mojave desert.
 We wish to show a commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism and providing a more accurate version of history, even if unpleasant and uncomfortable.

 Honoring Indigenous Inhabitants